josefin-werme/LAVA/README.md

     -   ***SNPS***: list of SNPS (optional)

-        -   note: if a SNP list is provided, coordinates will be ignored and the reference data will be subsetted based on SNP IDs instead.
+        -   note: SNP IDs in the list must be semi-colon separated, with no whitespace; if a SNP list is provided, coordinates will be ignored and the reference data will be subsetted based on SNP IDs instead.
 This can be convenient if the locus definition file is based on a different GRChX version than the reference